skip to content

 The paper will be divided into two sections.
 Candidates must answer at least one question from each section, and three questions in all.

-Section A will contain three questions.
-Question A1 presents several passages from each of the Odyssey and the Aeneid.
+Section A will contain two questions.
+Question A1 will present around three passages from each of the Odyssey and the Aeneid.
 Candidates should discuss (separately) any two of the passages, translating wherever translation will help clarify their argument.
-Question A2 presents the same passages as question A1.
-Candidates should discuss (separately) any two of the passages not already commented on in A1, translating wherever translation will help clarify their argument.
-Question A3 presents several pairs of passages, including at least one pair taken both from the Odyssey, one pair taken both from the Aeneid, and one pair of which one passage will be taken from the Odyssey and the other from the Aeneid; candidates should discuss any one of the pairs, translating wherever translation will help clarify their argument.
+Question A2 will present pairs of passages, including at least one pair taken both from the Odyssey, one pair taken both from the Aeneid, and one pair comprising one passage from the Odyssey and one from the Aeneid.
+Candidates should discuss any one of the pairs, translating wherever translation will help clarify their argument.

 Section B will contain essay questions, including around five on the Odyssey, five on the Aeneid, and two which require knowledge of both texts.